-In this section, we investigate the efficiency of reaching thermal equilibrium of the c/qLDPC codes via a local Gibbs sampler, especially in low-temperature regions.
+\appsection{Proof of the slow mixing of Gibbs samplers} In this section, we investigate the efficiency of reaching thermal equilibrium of the c/qLDPC codes via a local Gibbs sampler, especially in low-temperature regions.
 A general Gibbs sampler can be any quantum channel $\mathcal{M}_H$ for a Hamiltonian $H$ whose steady state is $\rho_0=\frac{1}{\mathcal{Z}}e^{-\beta H}$, where $\mathcal{Z}\equiv\operatorname{tr} e^{-\beta H}$ is the partition function.
-In principle, by applying $\mathcal{M}$ on an arbitrary initial state $t$ times and $t$ is sufficiently large, the resultant density matrix can be arbitrarily close to the steady state of $\mathcal{M}$, which is the Gibbs state of $H$ by definition.
+In principle, by applying $\mathcal{M}$ on an arbitrary initial state $t$ times, and if $t$ is sufficiently large, the resultant density matrix can be arbitrarily close to the steady state of $\mathcal{M}$, which is the Gibbs state of $H$ by definition.
 The minimal $t$ required to reach sufficiently close to the steady state is called the mixing time.

 We can always write $\mathcal{M}$ in Kraus operators

 The locality constraint on $\mathcal{M}$ requires that all $ K_i$'s are strictly $k$-local where $k$ is an $O(1)$ constant.
 Although we mainly focus on strictly $k$-local $\mathcal{M}$ here, the result can easily be extended to quasi-$k$-local channels~\cite{rakovszky2024bottlenecks}.